 Sludge Dewatering: How Does Thermal Hydrolysis Improve Dewaterability?

-Dr. Kine Svensson explains how sludge characteristics influence dewaterability and how Cambi's thermal hydrolysis process has been proven to alter key sludge properties and improve digestate dewaterability, thereby helping wastewater treatment plants reduce their biosolids volumes.
+Dr. Kine Svensson explains how Cambi's thermal hydrolysis process improves sludge dewaterability, helping reduce biosolids volumes at wwtps.

 newsletter